project-copacetic/copacetic/website/docs/output.md

 Copa optionally outputs a Vulnerability Exploitability eXchange (VEX) file as a result of the patching process to surface the vulnerabilities and packages that were patched.

-Currently, Copa supports the OpenVEX format, but it can be extended to support other formats as well.
+Currently, Copa supports the [OpenVEX](https://github.com/openvex) format, but it can be extended to support other formats.

 ## OpenVEX